 At UCR, honesty and integrity are fundamental values that guide and inform us as individuals and as a community.
-Students must represent themselves truthfully, claim only work that is their own, acknowledge their use of others' words, research results, and ideas, using the methods accepted by the appropriate academic disciplines and engage honestly in all academic assignments.
+Students must represent themselves truthfully, claim only their work, acknowledge their use of others' words, research results, and ideas, use the methods accepted by the appropriate academic disciplines, and engage honestly in all academic assignments.
 Both students and faculty are responsible for ensuring the academic integrity of the University.
 Academic misconduct is any act that does or could improperly distort student grades or other student academic records.
-Examples include: cheating, plagiarism, unauthorized collaboration, facilitating academic dishonesty, interference or sabotage, fabrication, retaliation, and failure to comply with research regulations (excerpt from the Dean of Students Office).
-Students that have plagiarized materials will be examined on a case-by-case basis and reported directly to the Student Conduct and Academic Integrity Office.
+Examples include cheating, plagiarism, unauthorized collaboration, facilitating academic dishonesty, interference or sabotage, fabrication, retaliation, and failure to comply with research regulations (excerpt from the Dean of Students Office).
+Students who have plagiarized materials will be examined on a case-by-case basis and reported directly to the Student Conduct and Academic Integrity Office.
 This may lead to a failing grade on the affected assignment or in the class, suspension, and even dismissal.

 If a student wishes to use their own published materials as a part of their thesis/dissertation, they must first get permission from the copyright holder and file the Permission to Use Published Material in Dissertation/Thesis form.
-Should you discover (or suspect) any form of cheating from a fellow graduate student and/or undergraduate, bring the issue to the course instructor immediately.
-For more information on campus policies regarding academic integrity and to report any incidences, please visit www.conduct.ucr.edu.
+If you discover (or suspect) any cheating from a fellow graduate student and/or undergraduate, immediately bring the issue to the course instructor.
+For more information on campus policies regarding academic integrity and to report any incidences, please visit.
 Students may also refer to the Resources for Current Graduate Students.
 After reviewing these materials, any graduate student still unsure of what this section entails should refer to The graduate advising staff member for clarification and assistance.

-4. Student Progress
+1.5 Student Progress